diagnal/engage-ios-sdk/README.md

 Engage uses silent push notifications for push notification campaigns.
 In order to make the engage push notification campaign work , you need to  inform Engage SDK about the notification is received/opened event at your end.

 You can use   ```Engage.onNotificationRecieved(userInfo)``` and ```Engage.onNotificationOpened(userInfo)``` to inform Engage SDK about notification received/opened.
-Both these method will be returning a not nil object of NotificationData, if notification received is an engage notification.
-If it returns a non nil NotificationData object , you can easily skip processing those notifications in your applications.
+Both these method will be returning a not nil object of [```NotificationData```](https://diagnal-engage.s3.amazonaws.com/engage-ios-sdk-docs/engage-core/Classes/NotificationData.html), if notification received is an engage notification.
+If it returns a non nil [NotificationData](https://diagnal-engage.s3.amazonaws.com/engage-ios-sdk-docs/engage-core/Classes/NotificationData.html) object , you can easily skip processing those notifications in your applications.

 **Step 1** : Implement ```application(_:didReceiveRemoteNotification:fetchCompletionHandler:)``` method  in UIApplicationDelegate.